-California makes it a crime to carry a loaded firearm in public or in your vehicle.
-Anyone who violates this rule can face jail time, even if it’s a first offense and even if you own the gun legally.
-In some cases it can even become a felony and carry lifelong consequences.
+California makes it a crime to carry a loaded firearm in public or your vehicle.
+Anyone who violates this rule can face jail time.
+This is true even if it’s a first offense and you own the gun legally.
+In some cases, it can even become a felony and carry lifelong consequences.
 Don’t let this happen.

-In any public place, or on a public street in an incorporated area (or certain unincorporated areas)
+The law is set forward by California Penal Code Section 25850.
+This statute makes it illegal to carry any loaded firearm in a public place or on a public street in an incorporated area (or certain unincorporated areas).

 Under the law, “firearms” include any weapon that uses an explosive propellant.
 This can include:

 Not included under this law are any air-propelled weapons.
 These include BB guns, pellet guns, or paintball guns.